plan9better/notes/(200) Notes/Binary Search Trees.md

 BST are [[Binary Tree]]'s where left child of each node is smaller then the node and right child is bigger.
+That optimizes searching.
+They are a broad category with many more specific implementations such as [[Self Balancing BST]]'s